rlauer6/makala/README.md

 # Terraform

-If you would like to produce the terraform resources associated with the serverless function `makala` includes the `-t` option.
+If you would like to produce the Terraform resources associated with the serverless function `makala` include the `-t` option.

 Normally, `makala` will create a `Makefile` you can use to create the resource and install your Lambda.
-To create the resources using Terraform, use the `t` option.
-This will create a `terraform` directory in your current directory and produce a file called `main.tf` which includes the terrform for creating these resources:
+To create the resources using Terraform, use the `-t` option.
+This will create a `terraform` directory in your current directory and produce a file called `main.tf` which includes the Terrform for creating these resources:

 ```
 aws_lambda_function